Skip to main content

 Back to top

-In theory yes, any doctor could call themselves a cosmetic or Plastic Surgeon without any specific surgical training in this area, but this does not mean they are qualified to carry out the procedures.
+In theory yes, any doctor could call themselves a cosmetic/aesthetic or Plastic Surgeon without any specific surgical training in this area, but this does not mean they are qualified to carry out the procedures.
 It is therefore vital to check the credentials of any surgeon you consult before proceeding with any surgery.

-The GMC holds a Specialist Register that requires a doctor to have specialist training to be included, and there is an additional Specialist Register for Plastic Surgery and only surgeons fully qualified in cosmetic surgery can be listed here.
+The GMC holds a Specialist Register that requires a doctor to have specialist training to be included, and there is an additional Specialist Register for Plastic Surgery and only surgeons fully qualified in aesthetic surgery can be listed here.

 11. How do I complain about a surgeon or procedure?